 Swarm Data Access

-In accordance with ESA Earth Observation Data Policy, all Swarm Level 1b and Level 2 products are freely available by FTP to ESA-EO registered users (Fast Registration Procedure).
+In accordance with ESA Earth Observation Data Policy, all Swarm Level 1b and Level 2 products are freely accessible to all users via anonymous FTP.

 You can find all of the details in the document 'Swarm PDGS Data Access User Manual', and it is key to note that:

 LATEST BASELINES FOLDER: the user will find all the interoperable products generated in a consistent way with the application of all significant data quality improvements, but not necessarily covering the entire mission.